 SAFSF has worked over the last 15 years to highlight the struggle to restore food sovereignty to Indian Country.
 Funders have learned from Indigenous farmers, fishers, chefs and entrepreneurs about traditional foodways.
 They’ve heard from nonprofit and Tribal government leaders about structural and legal obstacles to reclaiming power over land, water and food.
 And they’ve heard from a handful of funders making meaningful investments in Indian Country.

 Yet, the needle has not moved significantly.
 In the wake of the health and economic devastation of COVID-19 on Indian communities, the need for philanthropic commitment to Indian Country has never been greater.

 Indigenous Food Systems Community of Practice

-In response to growing interest in a substantive engagement at the intersection of Indigenous food systems and sustainable agriculture and food systems, we are excited to invite registration for the SAFSF Indigenous Food Systems Community of Practice, a cohort of funders who will gather to:
+In response to growing interest in a substantive engagement at the intersection of Indigenous food systems and sustainable agriculture and food systems, SAFSF and First Nations Development Institute have launched the Indigenous Food Systems Community of Practice, a cohort of 15 funders who will gather over the course of 2021-22 to:

 - Interact, learn, and build relationships with Native American practitioners, organizations, and communities offering food systems solutions;

 - Share and sharpen their skills and strategies for investing in Indigenous partners who are leading sustainable agriculture and food systems work in Indian Country;

 - Build awareness of and respond to the historic, structural, current (e.g. impacts of COVID-19), and philanthropic barriers that Native communities and Tribal governments face in obtaining funding; and